ibm-js/deliteful/docs/Toaster.md

 You can control this through the `dismissible` property.

-You can call `ToasterMessage.dismiss()` anytime to dismiss a message &mdash; regardless of the fact that the `dismissible` property was set to `"on"` or `"off"`.
+You can call `ToasterMessage.dismiss()` anytime to dismiss a message - regardless of the fact that the `dismissible` property was set to `"on"` or `"off"`.
 The message will enter the hidden state and disappear from the screen.
 This is the very same method called after a swipe is detected or the dismiss button is clicked.